Latest COVID-19 update for Beth Am

-All members of our Clergy Team now are broadcasting LIVE from their personal iOS devices — offering Daily Minyan Services, Kabbalat Shabbat Services, Torah Study, Mini-Concerts from our Cantors, Havdalah Services, plus LIVE from Beth Am!, a daily noon "talk show" with Senior Rabbi Jeremy Barras — all to help keep our Temple Beth Am community connected.
-We've increased our Live Streaming from two broadcasts per week to at least 15 per week, and more!
-And, our Rabbis have continued or added more classes via Zoom technology.
+All members of our Clergy Team are broadcasting LIVE from their personal iOS devices — offering Daily Minyan Services, Kabbalat Shabbat Services, Torah Study, Mini-Concerts from our Cantors, Havdalah Services, plus LIVE from Beth Am!, a daily noon "talk show" with Senior Rabbi Jeremy Barras — all to help keep our Temple Beth Am community connected during this unprecedented crisis.
+We've increased our Live Streaming from two broadcasts per week to more than 15 per week, and much more!
+And, our Clergy has continued or added more classes via Zoom technology.

 |Beware of Cybersecurity Scams and Hoaxes